te-agma-at/FNFPE-LuaGuide/README.md

-# FNFPE-LuaGuide
+# FNF: Psych Engine Lua Guide
-A guide on how to script in Friday Night Funkin': Pysch Engine
+This is a full-on guide on how to script in Friday Night Funkin': Pysch Engine.
+Please start with opening the basics folder to begin